Xalgorithms/general-documentation/xalgo.md

 ## Sandboxes

-If a user would like to test their rules, the XADF will provide a *sandbox environment* on the Fabric.
+If a user would like to test their rules, Interlibr will provide a *sandbox environment* on the Fabric.
 This will allow the user to run their rules against simple input documents.
 To isolate the changes that the user is testing in their sandbox, GitHub branches will be used.
 When the user is happy with their changes, they will be able to merge the sandbox into the master branch of the GitHub repository **as a new version**.

 An author's *default sandbox* branch can always be deployed to the Fabric for testing in this manner.
 The sandbox on the Fabric will